About the notifiable dust lung disease register

 - respiratory and sleep medicine.

-The Act also allows Queensland Health to request information about notifications of notifiable dust lung diseases from other State agencies, for example, the Department of Natural Resources, Mines and Energy.
+The Act also allows Queensland Health to request information about notifications of notifiable dust lung diseases from other State agencies, for example, the Department of Natural Resources, Mines and Energy and the Office of Industrial Relations.

 Learn more about making a notification to the NDLD register.